-Richard Rogers is the anchor for News 12 at 5, 6 & 11 O'clock.
-He's been a member of the News 12 Team since October 1993, and has been in TV news since 1981.
+Richard Rogers is the anchor for News 12 at 5, 6 & 11 o'clock.
+He's been a member of the News 12 Team since October 1993 and has been in TV news since 1981.

 Since coming to Augusta, Richard has anchored many live events for News 12, including The Masters, the Olympic Torch Run and the Children's Miracle Network Telethon.
 Richard has also reported dozens of live breaking news events, from hurricanes to the Atlanta Olympic games.
 His field anchoring from the scene of a plane crash in Augusta helped win News 12 a prestigious national Edward R. Murrow Award.

-One of his favorite assignments is to report live from the Augusta National Golf Club during the Masters.
+One of his favorite assignments is to report live from the Augusta National Golf Club during The Masters.
 Richard has covered a wide range of stories there from Tiger Woods' first win to Arnold Palmer's final competitive round.
 He proudly admits his own 7-iron is still on the bottom of the famous pond on #16, having slipped out of his hand during a rainy round at Augusta National.
 As he puts it, "That club will spend many more nights at the National than I ever will."

-He met his wife, Jill, when they were both working at WTOC-TV in Savannah.
+He met his wife, Jill, when they were both working at WTOC-TV in Savannah, Ga.
 She's a former news anchor and weather forecaster and now a full-time mom to their two teenagers.
 When Richard isn't spending time with his family or playing his vintage Ludwig drum-set, he likes to listen to music, play golf and hang out on the Georgia coast.